IEA cuts 2012 oil demand growth forecast yet again

 LONDON Global oil demand will grow by less than 1 percent in 2012, the International Energy Agency (IEA) said on Friday, cutting its oil growth demand forecast for a sixth consecutive month due to a weak global economy.

-The agency, which provides energy advice to the world's most industrialized nations, cut its global oil demand growth forecast for this year by 250,000 barrels per day (bpd) to 800,000 bpd.
+The agency, which provides energy advice to the world's most industrialised nations, cut its global oil demand growth forecast for this year by 250,000 barrels per day (bpd) to 800,000 bpd.

 "This month's report dwells on recent economic downgrades, and resultant weaker oil products demand growth for 2012," the IEA said.
 "This is providing a ceiling for otherwise stubbornly-high crude prices."